Sexy, Sexy, Sexy: Background

 James Brown was approached to author the soundtracks for two blaxploitation films.
-The first being Black Caesar a 1973 remake of the 1931 film Little Caesar, revamped to represent the current African American experience.
+The first being Black Caesar, a 1973 remake of the 1931 film Little Caesar, revamped to represent the current African American experience.
 The film introduced Brown to his first experience in writing musical material in the form of a cinematic score.
 Brown wrote ten songs and performed on all tracks for the album, with assistance from Charles Bobbit and Fred Wesley.

 Brown's second effort at score composure was in 1973 when he wrote the soundtrack for Slaughter's Big Rip-Off.
 The film was the sequel to the 1972 film, Slaughter.
-Both films focus on the titular character of Slaughter, a Vietnam veteran who struggles against the organised crime of Los Angeles.
+Both films focus on the titular character of Slaughter, a Vietnam veteran who struggles against the organized crime of Los Angeles.
 Hall of Fame footballer, Jim Brown, plays Slaughter in both films of the franchise.
 James Brown wrote and performed on all of the album's thirteen songs.
-It is from this album, Sexy, Sexy, Sexy was released as a single.
+It is from this album that "Sexy, Sexy, Sexy" was released as a single.

-Critical Reception
+Critical reception

-Upon its release, the album and song received poor critical response.
-The song's reception was contrary to the typically favourable reviews received by blaxploitation film soundtracks by other soul artists.
-Unlike Slaughter's Big Rip-Off, both Hayes' Shaft and Mayfield's Superfly were considered as breakthrough original film compositions.
-In a highly critical piece on Brown's work, AllMusic reviewer Jason Elias labelled the single as a "shocker".
-He rated the wider album two-and-a-half stars out of five, emphasising its mediocrity.
-Elias argued that Sexy, Sexy, Sexy proved Brown would never be recognised as a soundtrack innovator.
-He largely criticised the song for using the exact backing track, chord progression and vocal line of his earlier hit Money Won't Change You, which was released seven years prior in 1966.
+Upon its release, the album and song received a poor critical response.
+The song's reception was contrary to the typically favorable reviews received by blaxploitation film soundtracks by other soul artists.
+Unlike Slaughter's Big Rip-Off, both Hayes' Shaft and Mayfield's Superfly were considered breakthrough original film compositions.
+In a highly critical piece on Brown's work, AllMusic reviewer Jason Elias labelled the single a "shocker".
+He rated the wider album two-and-a-half stars out of five, emphasizing its mediocrity.
+Elias argued that "Sexy, Sexy, Sexy" proved Brown would never be recognized as a soundtrack innovator.
+He largely criticized the song for using the exact backing track, chord progression and vocal line of his earlier hit "Money Won't Change You", which was released seven years prior in 1966.
 However, Elias does concede that the re-packaging of Brown's older hit single does work well in the context of the film.

-Likewise, in a lukewarm review of Brown's work, Robert Christgau rated the album as a C. He criticised the album as being a "medium sized rip-off of a movie score."
+Likewise, in a lukewarm review of Brown's work, Robert Christgau rated the album as a C. He criticized the album as being a "medium sized rip-off of a movie score".
 Similar to Elias, Christgau believed that Brown's venture into cinematic authorship had been rather underwhelming.
-However, the review does highlight Sexy Sexy Sexy as a single worth hearing from the otherwise mediocre album.
+However, the review does highlight "Sexy, Sexy, Sexy" as a single worth hearing from the otherwise mediocre album.

-By contrast, the modern consensus on audience reviews presents a more favourable response to the song and wider album.
-Over eighty public reviews on the website AllMusic gave the song an average of four out of five stars.
-The reviews labelled the song as "vintage" James Brown, citing the upbeat energetic tone of the single as positive elements.
-Furthermore, the website RateYourMusic calculated an average score of 3.54 stars out of five, an average totalled from one hundred and seventy reviews.
-Again, many reviewers responded positively to the song showcasing the typical hallmarks of a James Brown funk hit.